This is the official site for O.S.C.T. - A Place where Change happens

 OSCT dues are paid on or before December 31st each year.
 Dues may be paid via e-transfer.
 Dues notices only need to be submitted when paying by money order.
-You do not have to submit payment directly to the CSCT.
-The monies you pay to OSCT in Dues is made up of a combination of OSCT Dues and CSCT Dues.
-The OSCT Treasurer submits payment to CSCT on your behalf.
-The CSCT fiscal year runs May to May unlike the OSCT which runs January to December.
-This allows ample time for the OSCT to submit your Dues portion to the CSCT if your payment is received on time.
+The monies you pay to OSCT in Dues is now directly sent to OSCT.

 *Note our system will automatically receive the funds.

 ** IT IS UNNECESSARY TO FILL IN THE SECRET QUESTION FIELD.